Linear Poisson equation

 We also denote by $\partial \overline{\Omega}_h$, the subset of grid points corresponding to the boundary $\partial \Omega$.
 Built upon these grids, we introduce the discrete spaces of grid functions

-\[W_h(\overline{\Omega}_h) = \set{u_h: \overline{\Omega}_h: \longrightarrow \mathbb{R}}\]
+\[W_h(\overline{\Omega}_h) = \set{u_h: \overline{\Omega}_h \longrightarrow \mathbb{R}}\]

-as well as $W_{h,0}(\overline{\Omega}_h) \subseteq W_h(\overline{\Omega}_h)$, its subspace of function zero at the boundary.
+as well as $W_{h,0}(\overline{\Omega}_h) \subseteq W_h(\overline{\Omega}_h)$, its subspace of functions that take zero values at the boundary.

-Finally, we introduce some notations for functions $u_h$ and $v_h$ in $W_h(\overline{\Omega}_h)$
+Finally, we introduce some notations for functions $u_h$ and $v_h$ in $W_h(\overline{\Omega}\_h)$

 \[(u_h,v_h)_h = \sum_{i=1}^{N_x}\sum_{j=1}^{N_y} |\square_{i,j}| u_h(x_i, y_j) v_h(x_i,y_j),\]